code-not-found/code-not-found.github.io/_posts/grpc/2018-05-05-grpc-spring-boot-example.md

 # Creating the Server

 The service implementation is defined in the `HelloWorldServiceImpl` POJO that implements the `HelloWorldServiceImplBase` class that was generated from the <var>HelloWorld.proto</var> file.
-We override the `sayHello()` method and generate a `Greeting` response based on the first and last name of the `Person` passed in the the request.
+We override the `sayHello()` method and generate a `Greeting` response based on the first and last name of the `Person` passed in the request.

 > Note that the response is a `StreamObserver` object.
-In other words the service is by default asynchronous and whether you want to block or not when receiving the response(s) is the decision of the client as we will see further below.
+In other words, the service is by default asynchronous and whether you want to block or not when receiving the response(s) is the decision of the client as we will see further below.

-We use the response observer's `onNext()` method to return the `Greeting` and then call the response observer's `onCompleted()` method to to tell gRPC that we've finished writing responses.
+We use the response observer's `onNext()` method to return the `Greeting` and then call the response observer's `onCompleted()` method to tell gRPC that we've finished writing responses.

 The `HelloWorldServiceImpl` POJO is annotated with `@GRpcService` which auto-configures the specified gRPC service to be exposed on port <var>6565</var>.